Nikon D5 vs Olympus E-PL9

 It is notable that the D5 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D5 (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the E-PL9 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the E-PL9 followed on from the Olympus E-PL8.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5 and the Olympus E-PL9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20.7 vs 15.9MP) with a 16% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.